 Key Features & Benefits

-- FiH₂ below 1% may not consistently achieve intracellular concentrations necessary for therapeutic effects.
+FiH₂ below 1% may not consistently achieve intracellular concentrations necessary for beneficial effects.

-- Higher FiH₂ concentrations (e.g., 2–4%) can more reliably elevate tissue H₂ levels within the therapeutic range.
+Higher FiH₂ concentrations (e.g., 2–4%) can more reliably elevate tissue H₂ levels within the beneficial range.

 Understanding FiH₂, Flow Rate Selection, and Flammability Risks